|New Facebook group, founded April 21, 2014: BSR Users Group: Birmingham Stove and Range|

 The Lodge version of the model 3060 is nearly identical to the one cast by BS&R. However, one subtle difference exists, and this is enough to determine the difference between the Lodge model (from the 1980s) and the BS&R model (from the 1970s):

 Lodge did continue to produce the model 3093 iron lid to the fish fryer, with the same handle design, griddle top, and grill bottom.
-In addition, Lodge produced its own line of "Sportsman" cast iron pans in the 1980s, and they included the deep fish fryer with this line.
-These "Sportsman" pans had a very attractive design on the lid, instead of a flat griddle.
-As with the other "Sportsman" pans from Lodge, these lids had a design of a fish, a duck, and a dog.
+In addition, Lodge produced its own "American Wildlife" series of cast iron pans in the 1990s, and they included the deep fish fryer with this line.
+These "American Wildlife" pans had a very attractive design on the lid, instead of a flat griddle.
+As with the other "Wildlife" pans from Lodge, these lids had a design of a fish (Largemouth Bass), a duck (Mallard), deer (Whitetail Deer), and a dog (Pointer hunting dog).
 The attractive design of these pans has made all of them into collector's items on their own, and the sheer size of the 3060 deep fryer has made it especially desirable as a collector.
-It wasn't cost effective to produce three separate molds of the model 3093 lid for all three designs, so the Lodge "Sportsman" deep fryer always had a lid with the image of a duck.
+It wasn't cost effective to produce three separate molds of the model 3093 lid for all three designs, so the Lodge "American Wildlife" deep fryer always had a lid with the image of a duck.

 Truthfully, not much.
 Because there isn't a manufacturer logo or stamp on these pans, they are largely unknown to modern day users and collectors.
 This is an important reason why cast iron pans from Birmingham Stove & Range are largely forgotten except by historians.
 These "unmarked" pans are unknown to the general public, and these pans can found at yard sales, flea markets, junk dealers, and places all over the country, often for pennies.
 I've bought more than one rust-coated BS&R pan for two dollars or even less, because the person selling it had no idea what it was (other than "a rusty old frying pan").
 BS&R cast iron pans are widely available and not especially difficult to find, often at throwaway prices.